Scottsdale Center for Plastic Surgery

 Monday-Friday: 8:30 a.m.–5:00 p.m.

 Women from all walks of life and all parts of the country choose breast augmentation.
 In fact, the women who visit our practice from Scottsdale and Phoenix, AZ, as well as other nearby cities and beyond, have made breast augmentation one of the most popular cosmetic procedures our board-certified plastic surgeons perform.
 Most women we see at our office who are considering breast enhancement feel that their breast size is disproportionately small compared with the rest of their body; however, those patients aren’t the only good candidates for this procedure.
 Other women are concerned that their breasts have lost volume after childbirth and would like that volume restored.
 Some women are unhappy with the shape of their breasts, would like to increase breast fullness, or are concerned about breast asymmetries (size and shape differences between sides).

 Request a cosmetic consultation with Dr. Cohen or Dr. Sigalove or call (480) 423-1973 to learn more about breast augmentation.
 Our facility is conveniently located for patients living in Tempe, Paradise Valley, and other areas of Greater Phoenix.
 We often serve patients from throughout North America and overseas.

 Your Personalized Breast Augmentation Consultation

 We are able to improve a woman’s breast appearance through surgery that is carefully planned and performed.
 Proper breast enlargement is not a “cookie-cutter” procedure where the same technique is applied to every patient.
-As some of the best breast augmentation surgeons in the Phoenix and Scottsdale, AZ, region, Dr. Cohen and Dr. Sigalove understand every woman who comes to our practice near Scottsdale and Phoenix, Arizona, has unique needs and different goals for her breast augmentation.
-Our board-certified plastic surgeons always listen carefully to each woman’s concerns and thoroughly discuss the key points of the procedure.
+As some of the best breast augmentation surgeons in the Phoenix and Scottsdale, AZ, region, Dr. Cohen and Dr. Sigalove understand every woman who comes to their practice has her own needs and cosmetic goals.
+They always listen carefully to their patients’ concerns and thoroughly discuss the key points of the procedure.

 Examples of the factors our doctors consider when developing a personal recommendation for a patient include: